coalest/remarkable_ruby/README.md

 A Ruby API wrapper for the [ReMarkable](https://remarkable.com/) tablet based on the unofficial API.

-## Installation

-Once available as a Ruby gem, it can be installed with:

-    $ gem install remarkable_ruby

 ## Features

 - [x] List content on device